microsoft/linux-package-repositories/README.md

 ## Overview

 The Microsoft Linux Package Repositories are hosted on PMC ([packages.microsoft.com](https://packages.microsoft.com)) service.
-The PMC service is intended to support package hosting for customers with clients running a distribution of the Linux.
+The PMC service is intended to support package hosting for customers with clients running a distribution of Linux.
 Microsoft builds and supports a variety of software products for Linux systems and makes them available via standard APT and YUM package repositories.

 ## Configuring the repository on your Linux system